linux4sam/9bit/README.md

 **Example Messages**

-Inter-byte delay is miniml and there is no difference between 9-bit high and 9-bit low bytes.
-The following shows the 9<sup>th</sup> bit is set high on the first message and following byts in the message have the 9<sup>th</sup> bit set low.
+Inter-byte delay is minimal and there is no timing difference between 9-bit high and 9-bit low bytes.
+The following shows the 9<sup>th</sup> bit is set high on the first message and following bytes in the message have the 9<sup>th</sup> bit set low.

 ![message](doc/message.png)